 Complete a personal passport

-What it is
+What a personal passport is

 The personal passport is an information-sharing tool created as part of Camden’s Homelessness System programme.
 It was co-produced with a group of people who have personal experience and knowledge of homelessness.
 In their words, the personal passport aims to: